nohat/dimming/docs/technical-strategy/esphome_strategy.md

 ## Conclusion

-Implementing move/stop light control in ESPHome represents a strategic enhancement that addresses real user needs while ensuring compliance with modern smart home standards.
+Implementing move/stop light control in ESPHome represents a strategic enhancement that addresses real user needs while ensuring compliance with modern smart home standards
+.
 The proposed implementation leverages existing infrastructure, minimizes complexity, and provides significant user experience improvements.

-This feature transforms ESPHome from requiring complex workarounds for basic dimming functionality to providing commercial-grade light control out of the box.
+This feature transforms ESPHome from requiring complex workarounds for basic dimming functionality to providing commercial-grade light control out of the box
+.
 The investment in development will pay dividends through improved user satisfaction, reduced support burden, and enhanced ecosystem integration.

-The path forward requires coordinated community effort, professional implementation, and strategic engagement with maintainers.
+The path forward requires coordinated community effort, professional implementation, and strategic engagement with maintainers
+.
 With proper execution, this enhancement positions ESPHome as the premier platform for smart lighting applications while maintaining its core principles of simplicity and local control.
 ````